mottolagabriele/networking2-unitn/README.md

 ## Project Description: Emergency Network Slicing ##
 The text describes a hypothetical school lab network featuring two labs, lab1 and lab2, along with an IT office.
 Each lab is equipped with three hosts representing students, and there are two servers in total.
 Within the IT office, there is an admin station and a server.
-Three scenarios have been implemented: normal (all working), full (high request), and isolated (network issues).
+Four scenarios have been implemented: normal (all working), full (high request), and isolated (network issues), service.

 This folder contains the following files: